 Moisturizing is simple, you know what works for your skin.
 I use Olay.
 So did my mother & her mother & her mother.
 You get the point, its been around for generations & IT WORKS!
 I use the pink bottle ( its extra hydrating ) its lightweight and isn't loaded with fancy ingredients that claim to do things, then don't.

 My trick is locking in that moisture using an beauty oil.
 Not the kind that sits on top of your skin & makes you look shiny, but a lightweight formula thats easy for your skin to drink up.
-I have been using the Glo Up Drops for over 6 months and boy has this baby been good to me!
-I know these are out of stock ladies but you can expect a restock within the week.

 2. Starting off slow